lucasjkr/docker-elk/INSTALLATION.md

 If you have your own keys/certificates already, you can just place them in the `/opt` directory inside the repository - just follow the naming convention in `generate.sh`.

+**NOTE** Nginx connections are encrypted with SSL, but are still available for anyone to log into.
+Therefore, firewall settings must be enforced to limit access; this will change in the future.
-**NOTE** The containers aren't actually using SSL anywhere yet, that feature will come very soon though.
+Also note, other containers (specifically, logstash) aren't actually using SSL anywhere yet, that feature will come very soon though.

 #### Adjust virtual memory settings